London-Ratcatcherson/Scripts-and-Automation/README.md

 And more, of which only the file size shows up in a standard console or explorer directory list.

-Get-VideoFileMetaDatum.ps1 gets the list of files in the current directory, then calls getDetailsOf on each file for first 512 attributes.
+Get-FileMeta.ps1 gets the list of files in the current directory, then calls getDetailsOf on each file for first 512 attributes.
 ( See more about getDetailsOf() here: https://msdn.microsoft.com/en-us/library/windows/desktop/bb775104(v=vs.85).aspx )
-There are some "work-arounds" for a couple of problematc attributes.
+There are some "work-arounds" for a couple of problematic attributes.
 Results are then filtered by the datum that I actually want.

 The final results are output in three different ways.